Super 8½

-Super 81/2 is a 1994 satirical drama film written and directed by Bruce La Bruce.
+Super 81/2 is a 1994 satirical drama film written and directed by Bruce LaBruce.
 The film is about a failing pornographic film director who enters into a partnership with a lesbian filmmaker.
 It becomes clear that she has her own agenda and is exploiting him to help her succeed in her own project.

 The film premiered at the 1994 Toronto International Film Festival and was shown in the midnight series at the 1994 Sundance Film Festival.